 Now that I’ve shared my favorite places in China, where do you think you’ll go?

-While Beijing and Shanghai are on most people’s bucket lists (and they make my top 10), there are so many other places in China worth visiting as well.
+While most tourists head to Beijing and Shanghai, there are so many other places in China worth visiting as well.

 I hope you liked my article on the best places to visit in China.
 I’ve also written one on the best time to visit Beijing and Shanghai.
 I think you’ll benefit from reading it.
 And don’t forget your VPN!

 FAQ about the best places to visit in China

 What are the best places to visit in China?

 I think the very best places are the Great Wall of China in Beijing, and the Terracotta Army in Xi’an.
 You can fly or catch a high-speed train between the two cities.